By creators of Barkio, Dog Monitor, and renowned vets

 It is ideal for the dog that there be rituals that keep the dog informed that everything is as it should be.
 Irregular work shifts, occasional evening absence of the owner or business trips when the dog is alone or is watched by unfamiliar people for a long period of time are all risky occurrences.

 All of this information is important for the owner to plan training processes accordingly.
-It is easier to acclimatise the dog to solitude when it is used to working with its owner and motivated to learn something new.
+It is easier to acclimatize the dog to solitude when it is used to working with its owner and motivated to learn something new.
 Becoming accustomed to solitude is difficult for a dog that never cooperates with its owner.

-It is vital to consider all the details through the perspective of time – how much in advance does the dog start to behave nervously, what does it look like, when is the anxious behaviour at its strongest and whether the symptoms gradually go away or are equally intense the whole time the owner is gone.
+It is vital to consider all the details through the perspective of time – how much in advance does the dog start to behave nervously, what does it look like, when is the anxious behavior at its strongest and whether the symptoms gradually go away or are equally intense the whole time the owner is gone.

 Is the dog calm when a familiar person is at home?
 Does it tolerate at least short “ritual” departures such as going shopping (symbolized by a shopping bag) or going out with a garbage bag?